tbuchaillot/icli/README.md

 Interactive CLI Builder written in Go

 # Usage
    - Create a new CLI.
    - Assign any Command you want.
    - Run the CLI :) .

+`NewEmptyCLI` returns an Empty CLI without any defaults.

+`NewCLI` returns a CLI with default color, helper handler, exit handler and error color.

-# Customization
+### Customization
 - `SetWelcomeMessage` allows you to set message shown on the cli start.
 - `SetErrorColor` allows you to set the error message color.
 - The lib have defined 7 colors in the colors file.